Compile

 .

-Moreover, passing the 3.{sub binary number}.nightly
+Moreover, passing in the 3.{sub binary number}.nightly

 format, such as 3.0.nightly